 - Alpha Warrior: +1 to hit for HIVE FLEET Tyranid Warrior units within 6 inches.
 That’s +1 to any To Hit roll, so shooting and melee.
 Also, the Codex Prime does not buff Shrikes anymore as they are no longer in the codex.

 So, what can we do with this bug?
 First, and likely the most common use, is a budget HQ slot for a detachment.
-At 100 points base and 100 points if taken with only scything talons, this is a bit more expensive than Neurothrope, but it does provide either some offensive output that is not reliant on any psychic abilities.
+At 74 points base and 70 points if taken with only scything talons, this is now cheaper than a Neurothrope, but it does provide either some offensive output that is not reliant on any psychic abilities.
 Even with just scything talons, that is 5 attacks that reroll a WS 2+ at S5.
 While these attacks don’t have any AP or extra damage, they are certainly enough to add a few wounds to a chaff unit or even sneak in a bit of extra damage on a more durable unit.
 Since the Prime is all about granting Synapse, it is going to be up close to the front lines as is, so being able to send it forward to do some damage along with Hormagaunts or some melee Warriors is not a bad idea.
-The Prime can also load up to do a bit of damage with a Deathspitter for essentially a short range heavy bolter, and this can be a great build for simply escorting a Gant wall of some kind or as camping the backfield with some Biovores.
+Remember, it is a character so can Heroically Intervene, which can help skew the math for you if your chaff line gets charged.
+The Prime can also load up to do a bit of damage with a Deathspitter for essentially a short range heavy bolter, and this can be a great build for simply escorting a Gant wall of some kind or as camping the backfield with some Biovores or Hive Guard

-You can also go for pure melee kill and give each Warrior double Boneswords for 5 attacks each at -2 AP, and again as Gorgon, with a 2+ rerollable if near a Prime.
-This also gives you access to Hyper Toxicity, with on a unit of 9 Warriors near a Prime equals a lot of extra damage if they bring Toxin Sacs.
+You can also go for pure melee kill and give each Warrior Boneswords for 5 attacks each at -2 AP.
+If you do Gorgon, you also get a reroll 1s to wound, and this also gives you access to Hyper Toxicity, with on a unit of 9 Warriors near a Prime equals a lot of extra damage if they bring Toxin Sacs.
 Another interesting avenue for shooting is to actually go Jormungandr for the cover save.
 Warriors and a Prime with Deathspitters and Boneswords can walk up the field laying down suppressing fire, and the Warriors are packing a 3+ armor save (and the Prime is packing a 2+ in case of any pesky Snipers).
 You could also go with Leviathan for a nice 6+ Feel No Pain style save for the Warriors and the Prime, making them just a bit more resilient, and since they are Synapse, they always have that save, and you also have plenty of Synapse beacons to spread the save to other units in your army.

 In general, it is not a bad idea to consider Jormungandr simply for the ability to deploy a Prime along with a Ravener escort after a Trygon delivers a big unit of Warriors right into the enemy’s face.
 This ensures that you can always keep your Prime nearby Warriors, but you can also simply delay a turn or 2 and walk the Prime up and have the Warriors arrive nearby.
 Really, in just about any Hive Fleet, the Prime has its place.

 Thanks as always for reading, and let us carry forth on this grand adventure of exploring everything the Hive Mind has to offer.
-Until next time, why not check out my homesite of TFG Radio (we are having a contest), and of course, be sure to get those tickets for LVO!
+Until next time, why not check out my homesite of TFG Radio, and of course, be sure to get those tickets for LVO!

 And remember, Frontline Gaming sells gaming products at a discount, every day in their webcart!